Frankfurt: Early history and Holy Roman Empire

 At the western borders of Frankfurt lies the Kapellenberg as part of the Taunus with one of the first Stone Age cities in Europe.
 The Celts had different settlements in the Taunus mountains north of Frankfurt, the biggest one the Heidetrank Oppidum.
 The first traces of Roman settlements established in the area of the river Nidda date to the reign of Emperor Vespasian in the years 69 to 79 AD.
 Nida (modern Heddernheim, Praunheim) was a Roman civitas capital (Civitas Taunensium).

 Alemanni and Franks lived there, and by 794, Charlemagne presided over an imperial assembly and church synod, at which Franconofurd (alternative spellings end with -furt and -vurd) was first mentioned.
 It was one of the two capitals of Charlemagne's grandson Louis the German, together with Regensburg.
 Louis founded the collegiate church, rededicated in 1239 to Bartholomew the Apostle and now Frankfurt Cathedral.

 Frankfurt was one of the most important cities in the Holy Roman Empire.
 From 855, the German kings were elected and crowned in Aachen.
-From 1562, the kings and emperors were crowned and elected in Frankfurt, initiated for Maximilian II.
+In 1372, Frankfurt became a Reichsstadt (Imperial Free City) and was as such directly subordinate to the Holy Roman Emperor rather than a regional ruler or a local nobleman.
+From 1562 onward the kings and emperors were crowned and elected in Frankfurt, starting with Maximilian II.
 This tradition ended in 1792, when Francis II was elected.
-His coronation was deliberately held on Bastille Day, 14 July, the anniversary of the storming of the Bastille.
-The elections and coronations took place in St. Bartholomäus Cathedral, known as the Kaiserdom (Emperor's Cathedral), or its predecessors.
+His coronation was deliberately held on 14 July Bastille Day, the anniversary of the storming of the Bastille.
+The elections and coronations took place in St. Bartholomäus Cathedral, known as the Kaiserdom (Imperial Cathedral), or the four other structures known to have existed at this location.
+The cathedral spire was constructed according to plans by Madern Gerthener in 1415 and is 95 meters tall.